jgilfelt/SQLook/README.md

 SQLook
 ======

 SQLook is a simple Python program that helps you examine an Android application's SQLite database running on an emulator or compatible device using a 3rd party SQLite client application.
-A worker thread monitors the database file for changes and will immediately push any modifications back to the device.

 <img src="https://raw.github.com/jgilfelt/SQLook/master/screenshot.png"/>

 SQLook is intended as an alternative to the adb `sqlite3` command prompt for developers who prefer more graphical database tools.
 It assumes databases are managed and stored in the standard location defined by Android's `SQLiteOpenHelper` class.
 All the normal security restrictions for database and file access still apply here - this tool will only really work with an emulator or rooted device.

+A worker thread monitors the database file for client changes and will immediately push the modified databse file back to the device.
+Modifications made to the database by the app will not be refelected in the SQLite client until it is closed and SQLook is run again.
+Such changes may be lost if modifications were also made in the client.

 ### Note: currently Mac OSX support only - pull requests welcome